-Flex is a 2 credit course that is offered on Thursdays throughout the school year.
+Flex is a 2-credit course that occurs on Thursdays throughout the school year.
 Each week students select a session from those offered by the teachers.
 The sessions are designed to enhance, enrich, and extend student learning opportunities on a variety of topics.
 Students do not select this block with their other course selections.
-In September flex block will be added to each student's timetable according to the grade they are in.
+In September Flex will be added to each student's timetable according to the grade they are in.